On this page:

 Sometimes sensitive and private information can remain behind and be accessed on your device even after you think it has been "erased," making this source a gold mine for criminals.

-The sections below outline the steps you can take to ensure your data doesn't inadvertently leak out when you willingly separate yourself from your devices.
+The sections below outline the steps you can take to ensure your data doesn't inadvertently become exposed when you willingly separate yourself from your devices.

 The media sanitizing information on this page is offered as a suggested guideline only.
 IS&T currently only offers such services to departments, labs and centers with DITR contracts.